Making a Complaint

 Written complaints should be submitted to our practice email address email@example.com marked for the attention of the Practice Manager.
 If you have written to the surgery in the first instance or following a verbal complaint, we will usually acknowledge receipt within three working days.
 A written record of your complaint will be made by the manager and stored within the practice complaints log.
 We will aim to resolve the matter as soon as possible, in cases where an investigation into a matter is needed a timeframe will be set out for you to expect a formal reply to your complaint.
 When looking into a complaint we attempt to see what happened and why, once all investigations are complete, you will then receive a formal reply or you may be invited into the surgery in attempt to resolve the issue.

 The practice reviews all complaints and hold regular practice meeting to discuss and learn from anonymised complaints.

-The Patient Advice and Liaison Service (PALS) provides confidential advice and support to patients, families and carers, and can offer advice on NHS and health-related matters.
-They can be helpful in such areas and can be contacted on 01942 482956.
+In addition to the above, the Patient Advice and Liaison Service (PALS) provides confidential advice and support to patients, families and carers, and can offer advice on NHS and health-related matters.
+They can be helpful in such areas and can be contacted on 01942 822376.

 Patients can write to the ombudsman at:

 The parliamentary and Health Service Ombudsman

 47-51 Mosley Street

 or visit the ‘Making a complaint page‘ at https://www.ombudsman.org.uk/make-a-complaint (to complain online or download a paper form).
 Alternatively the complainant may call the PHSO Customer Helpline on 0345 015 4033 from 8:30am to 5:30pm, Monday to Friday or send a text to their ‘call back’ service: 07624 813 005